propalparolnapervom/VIRTUALIZATION/VAGRANT/VAGRANT Initial Configuration (WIN).md

 **2.1.
 Choose the [Box](https://app.vagrantup.com/boxes/search) to be used.**

+The Boxes are namespaced: broken down into two parts - the username and the box name - separated by a slash.

 **2.2.
 Configure the Project to use necessary Box as a base**

    **A) With Box auto downloading first time Vagrant starts**